roman-milk/roman-milk.github.io/the-devil-wears-nada.md

+===

- ****** The Devil Wears Nada ****** byTheTalkMan© The most embarrassing moment came when Abby had to deliver a book detailing some of the new clothing coming out.
+The most embarrassing moment came when Abby had to deliver a book detailing some of the new clothing coming out.
 Nina was at home, and Abby would have to deliver it to her house personally.
 Audrey had done this job before, and she had passed off this errand to Abby.
 Audrey laid out very detailed instructions on what to do when she arrived at Nina's house.
 Walk in, go straight into a hallway, and set it on a particular table.
 It must be on that particular table.
 Don't go upstairs, don't disturb Nina, don't deviate from the instructions.

  Abby took a cab to Nina's home, book in hand.
 The cab stopped outside of a large house in one of the nicer areas in the city.
 It was a few stories tall.
 It was the type of house Abby dreamed of having.
 Abby stepped up to the door, and cautiously opened the door up.
 She stepped into the hallway and as she followed the instructions Audrey gave her, she realized there were two tables she could put the book on.
 Abby knew Nina wanted things done her way, so Abby just stood there, trying to figure out which table to put the book on.